Senate Resolution No. 4

 and regulations regarding public inspection and copying of Senate

-es such records are available, the persons from whom such records may be
+places such records are available, the persons from whom such records

-obtained, the fees for copies of such records and the procedures to be
+may be obtained, the fees for copies of such records and the procedures

-tive requirements set forth in subdivision 2 or 3 of section 88 of the
+legislative requirements set forth in subdivision 2 or 3 of section 88

 TELEVISING SENATE SESSION